Kwamevan1804/Homework/Unit_14_DeepLearning_homework/README.md

 Which model tracks the actual values better over time?

 The closing prices model tracks actual values better, especially when window size is reduced to 1.
-While there is still significant discrepancy, the predicted trend matches actual upward trend.
+While there is still discrepancy, the predicted trend matches actual upward trend.

 Which window size works best for the model?